SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates PAYA, MPB, COUP, CEMI

-Chembio Diagnostics, Inc. (NASDAQ: CEMI)’s sale to Biosynex SA for $0.45 per share.
+Chembio Diagnostics, Inc. CEMI's sale to Biosynex SA for $0.45 per share.
 If you are a Chembio shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.